📚 Books & Movies

-Finished reading: The Conquest of Bread by Peter Kropotkin πŸ“š
+Finished reading: The Conquest of Bread by Peter Kropotkin 📚

 A seminal work in anarchist theory.
 You simply can’t fault the heart and goodwill that imbues these pages.
 It is striking to me how strong the bond between hopefulness and revolution (as opposed to anger and rebellion) is prominent.

 Much of the book, unfortunately is very dated.
 Predictions and commentary on many of the countries (and socialism in general) did not pan out well.
-However, I found the chapter on division of labor to be one of the best and most useful things I’ve read in a long time, reminding me why I am reading this in this field in the first place.
+However, I found the chapter on division of labor to be one of the best and most useful things I’ve read in a long time, reminding me why I am reading this genre in the first place.
 I feel armed and equipped with new insights that more than repay the price of reading.
-A necessary counteractive to the capitalist and commercial-driven education I get in my MBA.
+It is a necessary counteractive to the capitalist and commercial-driven education I get in my MBA.

 Rejection is an achievement of modern writing.
 It is an entirely contemporary work that still manages to be thoughtful, deep, and more than funny enough to leave you defenseless.
 That being said, it is also a deeply uncomfortable book, filled with characters that I know, that I hate, that I pity, and that I see myself in.
 It seems to me that most authors that try to tackle the consequences of terminal onliness fail by making the technology central.
 Tulathimutte keeps humanity at the core, even when traversing the strange, the cringe, the uncomfortable, the crude, and the perverse.
 I want to write a longer post about this book, but only after I talk about it with more people and process the experience that reading this book was.
 If you have read it, please hmu.